KamalTeckchandani/Object-recognition-Smart-cane/README.md

 Object Recognition System Integrated with a Smart Cane Overview
-This project is a Smart Cane developed to assist visually impaired individuals by detecting nearby obstacles and recognizing objects in their path.
+This project is a Smart Cane developed to assist visually impaired individuals by detecting nearby obstacles and recognising objects in their path.
 The system combines ultrasonic sensors, Arduino logic, Bluetooth communication, and a camera module connected to a smartphone application for real-time object recognition and voice feedback.

+This project demonstrates Iot product development lifecycle experience, including hardware integration, embedded programming, mobile app connectivity, and real-world usability testing.
+Additionally, it reflects core product management skills such as user-centred design, feature prioritisation, prototyping, and stakeholder collaboration.

 Features
 🔊 Obstacle Detection